Cholesterol, HDL, Serum

-High density lipoprotein (HDL) is the smallest of the lipoprotein particles and comprises a complex family of lipoprotein particles that exist in a constant state of dynamic flux as the particles interact with other HDL particles and with LDL particles and very-low-density lipoprotein (VLDL) particles.
+High-density lipoprotein (HDL) is the smallest of the lipoprotein particles and comprises a complex family of lipoprotein particles that exist in a constant state of dynamic flux as the particles interact with other HDL particles and with low-density lipoprotein (LDL) particles and very-low-density lipoprotein (VLDL) particles.
 HDL has the largest proportion of protein relative to lipid compared to other lipoproteins (>50% protein).

 Total cholesterol levels have long been known to be related to coronary heart disease (CHD).
 HDL cholesterol is also an important tool used to assess an individual's risk of developing CHD since a strong negative relationship between HDL cholesterol concentration and the incidence of CHD has been reported.

 In some individuals, exercise increases the HDL cholesterol level; those with more physical activity have higher HDL cholesterol values.

 Low high-density lipoprotein (HDL) cholesterol correlates with increased risk for coronary heart disease (CHD).
 Values > or =80 to 100 mg/dL may indicate metabolic response to certain medications such as hormone replacement therapy, chronic liver disease, or some form of chronic intoxication, such as with alcohol, heavy metals, or industrial chemicals including pesticides.

 HDL values < or =5 mg/dL occur in Tangier disease, in association with cholestatic liver disease, and in association with diminished hepatocyte function.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances